 Call me crazy, but I love cleaning.
 Not in an obsessive, Monica-from-Friends kind of way, but I love that feeling of satisfaction I get after a good scrub session.
 A wave of bliss washes over me as I sink into the couch and survey the fruits of my labor—a spotless house.
+And now I can make sure I use green clean products.

 But recently, my mom (who else?) tipped me off to some startling information about what’s in my go-to, all-purpose cleaner: carcinogens and glycol ethers, among other things.
 Animal studies have shown that these glycol ethers can cause testicular damage, reduced fertility, and birth defects.
 Suddenly this warning from my mother didn’t seem like just another overprotective lecture.
 Instead, her words sent me on a quest to find out what other kinds of harmful ingredients lurk in my arsenal of cleansers under the kitchen sink.